mckjoe/Leica-Clone/README.md

 7. Focus on styling details and adding pseudo-classes to my page to create a more friendly user experience.

+8. Screen shots of original website also in drawing folder.

 ## Setup and Installation

 ### To clone project to your machine: